Vincenzofan/Cognlp-term-paper/README.md

 Spacy additionally requires an English model, you could run `python -m spacy download en_core_web_sm` to install.

 ### 3. Run `main.sh`

+Change your working directory to this directory, and run `sh main.sh`.